Cannone da 381/40 AVS: Design

 The Cannone da 381/40 AVS started life as four Cannone da 381/40 naval guns which were intended to arm Dreadnought battleships of the Francesco Caracciolo-class of the Regia Marina but were made surplus when that class of ship was canceled.
 Three different guns were ordered for evaluation from Schneider-Ansaldo, Armstrong-Pozzuoli, and Vickers-Terni for the Francesco Caracciolo project.
 Although the construction of the guns differed they had nearly identical ballistic performance.
 The guns from Armstrong-Pozzuoli, and Vickers-Terni were wire wound guns while the Schneider-Ansaldo guns were of monobloc construction.
-The wire wound guns weighed 84 lt while the monbloc guns only weighed 63 lt.
+The wire wound guns weighed 84 lt while the monobloc guns only weighed 63 lt.
 The Schneider-Ansaldo guns were chosen for conversion to railway guns.
 The guns used interrupted screw breeches and fired separate loading bagged charges and projectiles.
 It fired high explosive shells weighing 730 and 876 kg to ranges of 33.6 and 30 km respectively.
 It also fired a 884.5 kg armor-piercing shell to a range of 30 km.
 The guns were fed from an attached ammunition wagon with an elevated ammunition trough between the carriages.